 This is the sixth blog post in a series by Hal Shelton, SCORE small business mentor and author of The Secrets to Writing a Successful Business Plan.
 You can read his previous posts for Constant Contact here.

-Over the last few months, I’ve discussed a number of different ways you can set yourself up for success when writing a business plan.
+Over the last few months, I’ve discussed a number of different ways you can set yourself up for success when writing the key components of a business plan.
 I’ve also looked at some of the common business plan mistakes, and how you can avoid them.

 In today’s post, I’d like to take a deeper look at 10 smart things you can do when writing, and rewriting, your business plan.